 A summary of changes in the Jupyter notebook.
 For more detailed information, see GitHub.
 Use pip install notebook --upgrade or conda upgrade notebook to upgrade to the latest release.
 We strongly recommend that you upgrade pip to version 9+ of pip before upgrading notebook.
 Use pip install pip --upgrade to upgrade pip.
 Check pip version with pip --version.

+5.1.1 Merged PRs

+• fix: pin temporary to nbclassic 0.4.5 #6570 (@echarles)

+(GitHub contributors page for this release) @echarles

-- Forward port of #6461 Fix a typo in exception text #6545 (@krassowski) - Normalise os\path #6540 (@krassowski)
+- Forward port of #6461 Fix a typo in exception text #6545 (@krassowski) - Normalise os_path #6540 (@krassowski)

-@echarles | @krassowski
+(GitHub contributors page for this release) @echarles | @krassowski

-5.2 6.5.0rc0
+5.3 6.5.0rc0

-5.2.1 Merged PRs
+5.3.1 Merged PRs